ashleighy/emoji.js/README.md

 Emoji.js is a plugin to convert your typing to colourful twitter emoji to use on your website or projects.

+Place `<script src="https://cdn.rawgit.com/ashleighy/emoji.js/master/emojijs.js"></script>` in your HTML file after your jQuery script.

+*OR*

-Place `<script src="/path/to/emoji.js"></script>` in your HTML file after your jQuery.
+1. Place `<script src="/path/to/emoji.js"></script>` in your HTML file after your jQuery.

-Place the Emoji folder in your img folder and Emoji.js in your js folder.
+2. Place the Emoji folder in your img folder and Emoji.js in your js folder.

 Then take a look at the cheatsheet for available codes and get typing!
 All Emoji are written between {braces}.

 {:)} = :smiley:   {heart} = :heart: